miguel-guerrero/antlr4_system_verilog_parser/README.md

 to import formats (JSON and lisp style currently supported).
 Python utilities to import those are provided as examples of use.

     $ make
     $ cd java
+    $ make test1
+    $ make test2
-$ make arbiter.json   -> parser arbiter.v and generates syntax tree in arbiter.json
+    $ make TESTS/core_region.json  -> parse TESTS/core_region.sv and generate syntax tree
+                                      on TESTS/core_region.json
-$ make arbiter.lisp   -> parser arbiter.v and generates syntax tree in arbiter.lisp
+    $ make TESTS/core_region.lisp  -> parse TESTS/core_region.sv and generate syntax tree
-$ cd ../python
+                                      on TESTS/core_region.lisp

 # TESTS

-Verilog files invoked on Makefile's are currently not part of the distribution till licensing of that contents is clarified
+A number of System Verilog files are included as test corpus.
+They are currently taken from the RISC-V Pulpino project but more will be added over time.
+They are covered under their own license and are included here only for convenience.

 # DEPENDENCIES